Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Psychiatry Careers

-For those who pursue a career in psychiatry, they receive medical training and education to become a doctor who can prescribe medication based upon the mental and physical assessment of any client.
+Those who pursue a career in psychiatry receive medical training to become doctors who can prescribe medication based on mental and physical assessments of clients.

 Psychiatrist